umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Editor/Block-Grid-Editor/index.md

 ![Block Grid - Area Configuration](images/BlockGridEditor_AreasConfiguration.png)

 * **Alias** - The alias is used to identify this Area.
-It begin printed by `GetBlockGridHTML()` And used as name for the Area slot in Custom Views.
+  It is being printed by `GetBlockGridHTML()` and used as name for the Area slot in Custom Views.
   The alias is also available for CSS Selectors to target the HTML-Element representing a Area.

 * **Create Button Label** - Overwrites the Create Button Label of the Area.

 * **Number of blocks** - Determines the total number of Blocks in an Area.

 * **Allowed block types** - When this is empty, all Blocks with Permissions for creation in Areas, will be available.
   This can be overwritten by specifying the allowed Blocks.
   Define the types of Blocks or Groups of Blocks that are allowed.
 Additionally, you can also set how many Blocks of each type/group should be present.

 When allowing a Group of Blocks, you might want to require a specific amount for a certain Block of that Group.
 This can be done by adding that Block Type to the list as well and set the requirements.